What is CBN and How Does It Differ from CBD?

 The UNODC also discovered that THC degradation happens most during the first two years of improper cannabis storage, which established a link between THC’s conversion into the CBN and cannabis vulnerability.

-CBN is often referred to as “the sleepy cannabinoid” because of its sedative properties.
+CBN is often referred to as “the sleepy cannabinoid” due to results from rodent experiments.
 It’s the main characteristic that sets CBN apart from other cannabinoids.
-Most of the research regarding CBN’s sedative effects have been conducted on rodents.
+To date, most of the research regarding CBN’s sedative effects have been conducted on animals.
+But specific terpenes may actually cause the effect observed in these tests.

 What Are Terpenes?